 You can specify the lifetime of an access, ID, or SAML token issued by the Microsoft identity platform.
-You can set token lifetimes for all apps in your organization, for a multi-tenant (multi-organization) application, or for a specific service principal in your organization.
-However, we currently don't support configuring the token lifetimes for managed identity service principals.
+You can set token lifetimes for all apps in your organization or for a multi-tenant (multi-organization) application.
+We currently don't support configuring the token lifetimes for service principals or managed identity service principals.

 In Azure AD, a policy object represents a set of rules that are enforced on individual applications or on all applications in an organization.
 Each policy type has a unique structure, with a set of properties that are applied to objects to which they're assigned.

 You can designate a policy as the default policy for your organization.
 The policy is applied to any application in the organization, as long as it isn't overridden by a policy with a higher priority.
 You also can assign a policy to specific applications.
 The order of priority varies by policy type.

 For examples, read examples of how to configure token lifetimes.

 Configurable token lifetime policy only applies to mobile and desktop clients that access SharePoint Online and OneDrive for Business resources, and does not apply to web browser sessions.
 To manage the lifetime of web browser sessions for SharePoint Online and OneDrive for Business, use the Conditional Access session lifetime feature.
 Refer to the SharePoint Online blog to learn more about configuring idle session timeouts.

 Using this feature requires an Azure AD Premium P1 license.
 To find the right license for your requirements, see Comparing generally available features of the Free and Premium editions.

 Customers with Microsoft 365 Business licenses also have access to Conditional Access features.

 Token lifetime policies for access, SAML, and ID tokens

 You can set token lifetime policies for access tokens, SAML tokens, and ID tokens.